MicrosoftDocs/azure-devops-docs/docs/pipelines/release/define-multistage-release-process.md

 you deploy to production.
 In this section, you will add an approval step to the release pipeline to achieve this.

 1. Back in the **Pipeline** tab of the release pipeline, choose the **Pre-deployment conditions** icon in the **Stages** section to open the conditions panel.
-Scroll down to the **Pre-deployment approvers** section and enable pre-deployment approvals.
+Scroll down to the **Pre-deployment approvers** section and enable pre-deployment approvers.

    ![Viewing the pre-deployment approvers settings](_img/define-multistage-release-process/open-approvers.png)

-1. In the **Approvers** section, choose your organization from the list.
+1. In the **Approvers** section, choose your user(s) from the list.
 You can type part of a name to search for matches.
 Also make sure you clear (untick) the checkbox **User requesting a release...** so that you can approve your own releases.

    ![Selecting the pre-deployment approvers](_img/define-multistage-release-process/select-approvers.png)

-   You can add as many approvers as you need, both individual accounts and organization groups.
+   You can add as many approvers as you need, both individual users and organization groups.
    It's also possible to set up post-deployment approvals by choosing the icon at the right side of the stage item in the pipeline diagram.
    For more information, see [Approvals and gates overview](approvals/index.md).